 This luxury hotel is just a short walk away from the historic S.Pedro district.
 And its spacious and refined rooms have all the amenities you might need, and lots of them enjoy ocean views and a balcony overlooking Ponta Delgada’s port.

-The hotel highlight for us was indeed its spa area with indoor pool, whirlpool, gym, and sauna; which we used almost every day after returning from our island explorations.
-Because who would say no to a few mins chilling in the jacuzzi before dinner?
+The hotel highlight for us was indeed its spa area with an indoor pool, whirlpool, gym, and sauna; which we used almost every day after returning from our island explorations.
+Because who would say no to a few minutes chilling in the jacuzzi before dinner?

-Do you have somewhere beautiful to add to the list?
-Are you planning to visit Sao Miguel island or the Azores archipelago soon?
-Drop a comment below!
+Do you have somewhere beautiful to add to this Sao Miguel Azores photography list?
+Are you planning to visit Sao Miguel island of the Azores archipelago soon?
+Get in touch via email: aworldtotravel @ gmail . com

-Disclaimer: We were invited to 4 nights at Hotel Marina Atlantico and an Azores Easy Rent car for the lengtht of our stay.
+Disclaimer: We were invited to 4 nights at Hotel Marina Atlantico and an Azores Easy Rent car for the length of our stay.